Contemporary International Trade

 Lectures, group work and take-home exam.

-Contact teaching in Turku 5 August – 16 August.
+1 August – 30 August.
+Contact teaching in Turku 4 August – 15 August 2025.
 The start and/or finish of the course is completed online.
-20 contact hours; Hybrid mode.
+20 contact hours → Hybrid mode.

 University of Turku

-Dhanay Cadillo Chandler, PhD
+Dhanay Cadillo Chandler, PhD, Docent Intellectual Property Law

 Place: Mainly in Turku, but includes also online studying.